 “Kamikaze Death Burgers at the Ghost Town Cafe,” in Feeding Kate2 (all proceeds benefit the Lupus Foundation)

-Jay stood on the empty stretch of road outside the gates of Rahway prison, and the sun on his face felt like air on a fresh wound.
-He’d spent twenty five years locked inside, while the men who’d put him there lived free from fear.
+When Jay Desmarteaux walked out the gates of Rahway Prison, the sun hit his face like air on a fresh wound.
+The breeze smelled different, charged somehow.
+He had spent twenty-five years as a monk locked inside a dank Shaolin temple dedicated to violence and human predation, while the men who put him there lived free from fear.

 Men who needed killing.